nnra6864/HyprlandUnityFix/README.md

 ## How does it work

-1. It sets min window size to something higher than 0 so windows actually show up
+1. Windows get initial focus and are no longer insta closed thanks to the `allowsinput` window rule
-2. It prevents useless windows(such as tooltips) from stealing focus
+2. Tooltips no longer steal focus
-3. It opens popups at cursor position
+3. Certain windows, such as color pickers and component selectors, are opened at optimal positions relative to the cursor

 ## Usage